ibexa/documentation-user/docs/personalization/enabling_personalization.md

 ## Request access to the server

-First, you must accept the terms and conditions of the personalization service.
+First, you must accept the terms and conditions of the Personalization service.

 To do this, in the Back Office, select **Personalization**, and then **Dashboard**.
 On the welcome screen, enter the following details: